gabrielsoltz/metahub/README.md

   - **MetaTags** (`--meta-tags`): MetaTags queries tagging from affected resources
   - **MetaTrails** (`--meta-trails`): MetaTrails queries CloudTrail in affected account to identify who and when created the resource and any other related critical event
-  - **MetaChecks** (`--meta-checks`): MetaChecks fetchs extra information from the affected reosource like, if is public?, is encrypted? is associated with...?, is referenced by...?, it has..?
+  - **MetaChecks** (`--meta-checks`): MetaChecks fetches extra information from the affected resource like, if it is public?, is encrypted? is associated with...?, is referenced by...?, it has..?

-**MetaHub** supports filters on top of these Meta* outputs to automate the detection of another resources with the same issues.
+**MetaHub** supports filters on top of these Meta* outputs to automate detecting other resources with the same issues.
 For example, listing all resources that are effectively public, not encrypted, and are tagged as `Environment=production Service="My Insecure Service"`.
 See [MetaChecks](#MetaChecks-1) and [MetaTags](#MetaTags-1).
 You can use **MetaChecks filters** using the option `--mh-filters-checks` and **MetaTags filters** using the option `--mh-filters-tags`.
 The result of your filters is then managed in an aggregate way that lets you update your findings all together when it's necessary or send them to other tools like ticketing or alerting systems.
 See [Filtering](#Filtering)

 **MetaHub** also supports **AWS Security Hub filtering** the same way you would work with AWS CLI utility using the option `--sh-filters` and using YAML templates with the option `--sh-template`.
-YAML templates let you save your favorite filters and reuse them when you need them for any integration.
-You can combine Security Hub filters with Meta Filters all together.
+YAML templates let you save your favorite filters and re-use them when you need them for any integration.
+You can combine Security Hub filters with Meta Filters together.
 See [Filtering](#Filtering).

 **MetaHub** lets you back enrich your findings directly in AWS Security Hub using the option `--enrich-findings`.
 This action will update your AWS Security Hub findings using the field `UserDefinedFields`.
-You can then create filters or insights direclty in AWS Security Hub.
+You can then create filters or insights directly in AWS Security Hub.
 See [Enriching Findings](#enriching-findings)

 **MetaHub** lets you execute **bulk updates** to AWS Security Hub findings, like changing Workflow Status using the option (`--update-findings`).
 You can update your queries' output altogether instead of by one-by-one findings.
-When updating findings using MetaHub, you are also updating the field `Note` of your finding with a custom text for future reference.
+When updating findings using MetaHub, you also update the field `Note` of your finding with a custom text for future reference.
 See [Updating Workflow Status](#updating-workflow-status)

 **MetaHub** supports different **outputs** like `inventory`, `statistics`, `short`, or `full`.
 All outputs are programmatically usable to be integrated with your favorite tools.
 See [Outputs](#Outputs).
-Outputs can be exported as JSON, CSV and HTML files using the [Output Modes](#output-modes) options.
+Outputs can be exported as JSON, CSV, and HTML files using the [Output Modes](#output-modes) options.

-**MetaHub** supports **multi-account setups**, letting you run the tool from any environment by assuming roles in your AWS Security Hub master account and in your child/service accounts where your resources live.
+**MetaHub** supports **multi-account setups**, letting you run the tool from any environment by assuming roles in your AWS Security Hub master account and your child/service accounts where your resources live.
 This allows you to fetch aggregated data from multiple accounts using your AWS Security Hub master implementation while also fetching and enriching those findings with data from the accounts where your affected resources live based on your needs.
 See [Configuring Security Hub](#configuring-security-hub)

 # Investigations Examples